• About

 Slow Cooker Beef Ragu

-• Sausage and white bean ragu with cheesy polenta in a bowl
+• Sausage and white bean ragu with cheesy polenta in a black and cream bowl.

 Sausage and White Bean Ragu with Cheesy Polenta